FirebirdSQL/jaybird/src/documentation/faq.md

 ### Incompatible wire encryption levels requested on client and server (335545064) ###

-With Jaybird 3.0.x connecting to Firebird 3 or higher, this usually means that the setting `WireCrypt` is set to its (default) value of `Required`.
+With Jaybird 3.0.0 - 3.0.3 connecting to Firebird 3 or higher, this usually
+means that the setting `WireCrypt` is set to its (default) value of `Required`.

-Relax this setting (in `firebird.conf`) to `WireCrypt = Enabled`.
+Upgrade to Jaybird 3.0.4 or higher, or relax this setting (in `firebird.conf`) to `WireCrypt = Enabled`.

 See also [Jaybird Wiki - Jaybird and Firebird 3](https://github.com/FirebirdSQL/jaybird/wiki/Jaybird-and-Firebird-3)

-With Jaybird 4, this error means that you have requested a connection with a mismatch in encryption settings.
+With Jaybird 3.0.4 or higher, or Jaybird 4, this error means that you have requested a connection with a mismatch in encryption settings.
 For example, you specified connection property `wireCrypt=required` while Firebird is set to `WireCrypt = Disabled` (or vice versa).

 ### connection rejected by remote interface (335544421) ###